Inbound AI For Insurance Agencies

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.

-iando.ai picks up immediately and separates quote requests, policy service, renewals, claims, billing, ID cards, documents, appointments, and licensed-agent questions.
+iando.ai picks up immediately and separates quote requests, policy service, renewals, cancellation warnings, claims, billing, ID cards, certificates, policy changes, documents, appointments, and licensed agent questions.

 Collect the details agents need

-It captures line of business, current carrier, renewal timing, vehicle or home basics, contact details, preferred callback time, bundle interest, and urgency before handoff.
+It captures line of business, current carrier, renewal timing, notice details, document recipient, claim or billing context, vehicle or home basics, callback window, bundle interest, and urgency before handoff.

 Routine approved questions get handled.
-Quote and appointment calls move forward.
-Claims, binding, coverage, cancellation, and complex account questions route with useful notes.
+Quote and review calls move forward.
+Claims, binding, coverage, cancellation, payment, and complex account questions go to staff with useful notes.

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.